mendix/docs-site-test/content/en/docs/releasenotes/data-hub/_index.md

 #### Improvements

-* In the search input boxes on the [Search result](/data-hub/data-hub-catalog/search/#search-results) listings and  page, the magnifying glass now appears on the right side.
+* In the search input boxes on the [Search result](/data-hub/data-hub-catalog/search/#search-results) listings and [Data Hub Home](/data-hub/data-hub-catalog/#data-hub-home) page, the magnifying glass now appears on the right side.
 * In the [Search result](/data-hub/data-hub-catalog/search/#search-results) listings, the filters have been restyled.
 * All cancel and discard buttons now have matching styles for improved usability.